freeconf/site/content/en/docs/Reference/compliance/extensions.md

 ```

 **Rational:**
 * Recursive relationships should be avoided when possible but sometimes unavoidable so being able to model it is important.
 Implementors should use caution to ensure the data model is not recursive as well.
-Also when developing tools that navigate the YANG AST, be sure to use flag that denotes a recursive defintion to avoid a stack overflow.
+Also when developing tools that navigate the YANG AST, be sure to use flag that denotes a recursive defintion to avoid indefinite recusion.